-2.1 The provisions of the Localism Act 2011 and the Assets of Community Value (England) Regulations 2012 place a number of requirements on the Council.
-This report provides further information on these legislative requirements and makes recommendations on the arrangements to be adopted by Colchester Borough Council.
+- 2.1 The provisions of the Localism Act 2011 and the Assets of Community Value (England) Regulations 2012 place a number of requirements on the Council. - 2.2 A report was made to Policy Review and Development Panel on the 5 November setting out the new legislative requirements and requesting that the Panel made recommendations to Cabinet on the arrangements to be adopted by Colchester Borough Council.
+The minutes of the meeting are attached at Appendix 2 to this report. - 2.2 This report seeks agreement from Cabinet on the proposed arrangements as set out in section 5 below and also provides further information on the new legislative requirements.